7 Tips to Create a Wildly Successful VIP Donor Cultivation Event

 People really do want to meet each other, and they so appreciate having the person’s name so that it’s easy to see.

-You want to share amazing stories about your mission, but above all, do not go on too long.
+Programs are important, because that’s when you share stories about your mission.
+But above all, do not go on too long.

-Your guests may be in a seriously social mood and really enjoying themselves.
+Your guests may be in a social mood and really enjoying themselves chatting with each other.
 So keep the program short, snappy, hard-hitting, and upbeat.

-Tip: Use an Emcee to introduce and/or cut off presenters who go on too long.
-The Emcee can also help pull out questions from your donors and encourage an open-ended conversation.
+Tip: Consider using an Emcee to introduce and/or cut off presenters who go on too long.
+The Emcee can also help mange the Q and A after the presentation.
+For example, they can pull out questions from your donors and encourage an open-ended conversation.

 7. Launch the program with a testimonial from one of your guests.